Eschatologue/CM_wiki/docs/class/barbarian/wild-heart.md

 > *Walk in Community with the Animal World*

 Barbarians who follow the Path of the Wild Heart view themselves as kin to animals.
-These Barbarians learn magical means to communicate with animals, and their **:ui-rage: Rage**{ .em } heightens their connection to animals as it fills them with supernatural might.
+These Barbarians learn magical means to communicate with animals, and their Rage heightens their connection to animals as it fills them with supernatural might.

 ### Level 3: Animal Speaker